FHantke/brave-browser-wiki/Chromium-fork-Update.md

 - cc_wrapper hack to override .cc files so we can avoid patching .gn files for .cc overrides.
 - New candidate starting February 12th to work on #chromium-fork
 - New candidate starting February 26th to work on #chromium-fork
-- Plan to use partitions for session tabs

 # Key Updates: